Fire ant: Invasive species

+They were believed to be in the Philippines, but they are most likely to be misidentified for Solenopsis geminata ants.

-In the US, the FDA estimates that more than US$5 billion is spent annually on medical treatment, damage, and control in RIFA-infested areas.
+In the US, the FDA estimates that more than $5 billion is spent annually on medical treatment, damage, and control in RIFA-infested areas.
 Furthermore, the ants cause approximately $750 million in damage annually to agricultural assets, including veterinarian bills and livestock loss, as well as crop loss.
 Over 40 million people live in RIFA-infested areas in the southeastern United States.
 It is estimated that 30–60% of the people living in fire ant-infested areas of the US are stung each year.
-RIFA are currently found mainly in subtropical southeastern USA states including Florida, Georgia, South Carolina, Louisiana, Mississippi, Alabama, and parts of North Carolina, Virginia, Tennessee, Arkansas, Texas, Oklahoma, New Mexico, and California.
+RIFA are currently found mainly in warmer US states in the south-east of the country including Florida, Georgia, South Carolina, Louisiana, Mississippi and Alabama, but extend to include parts of North Carolina, Virginia, Tennessee, Arkansas, Texas, Oklahoma, New Mexico, and California.

 Since September 2004, Taiwan has been seriously affected by the red fire ant.
 The US, Taiwan and Australia all have ongoing national programs to control or eradicate the species, but with the exception of those in Australia, none have been especially effective.
-In Australia, there is an intensive program costing A$175 million, although the fire ant has remained despite efforts.
-By July 2013, multiple sites west of Brisbane were confirmed, including the Lockyer Valley, Muirlea and Goodna.
-According to a study published in 2009, it only took seventy years for the lizards in parts of the United States to adapt to the ant's presence—they now have longer legs and new behaviors that aid them in escaping from the danger.
+According to a study published in 2009, it took only seventy years for the lizards in parts of the United States to adapt to the ant's presence; they now have longer legs and new behaviors that aid them in escaping from the danger.

-Solenopsis invicta is the most famous species in this genus, especially in the US, however serveral other species are similarly dangerous and invasive, such as Solenopsis geminata, which has invaded most of the tropical countries, wreaking havoc in medical systems especially in unprepared countries and islands.
+Solenopsis invicta is the most famous species in this genus, especially in the US, however several other species are similarly dangerous and invasive, such as Solenopsis geminata, which has invaded most of the tropical countries, wreaking havoc in medical systems, especially in unprepared countries and islands.

-Sting symptoms and treatment
+Sting effects

 The venom of fire ants is mainly (>95%) composed of oily alkaloids structurally derived from piperidine (also known as solenopsins) mixed with a small amount of toxic proteins.
 Fire ant stings are painful, characterised by a local burning sensation, followed by urticaria.
 The sting site typically swells into a bump within hours, which can cause further pain and irritation, especially following several stings at the same place.
 The bump may develop into a white pustule within 24–36 hours which can become infected if scratched, but will spontaneously flatten within a few days if left alone.
 The pustules are obtrusive and uncomfortable while active and, if they become infected, may cause scarring.
 Some people may become allergic to the venom, and if untreated, may become increasingly sensitive to the point of experiencing anaphylaxis following fire ant stings, which requires emergency treatment.
 Management of an emergency visit due to anaphylaxis is recommended with the use of adrenaline.
 It has been demonstrated that, whilst pustule formation results from the injected venom alkaloids, allergy to fire ant stings is caused solely by venom allergenic proteins.